german shepherd dysplasia

 A successful surgery can help reposition the hip joint, remove scar tissue that causes inflammation and pain, and greatly improve mobility.

-Ask your veterinarian for a referral to an orthopedic surgeon who can evaluate your dog to see if surgery may be a good option to improve your canine companion’s quality of life.
+Ask your veterinarian for a referral to an orthopaedic surgeon who can evaluate your dog to see if surgery may be a good option to improve your canine companion’s quality of life.

 Conclusion